crow-translate/crow-translate/README.md

 ### Build parameters

 - `WITH_PORTABLE_MODE` - Enable portable functionality.
 If you create file named `settings.ini` in the app folder and Crow will store the configuration in it.
 It also adds the “Portable Mode” option to the application settings, which does the same.
+- `WITH_KWAYLAND` - Find and use KWayland library for better Wayland integration.

 Build parameters are passed at configuration stage: `cmake -D WITH_PORTABLE_MODE ..`.